ahmedazab1235/ahmedazab1235/README.md

 ### Hi there, I'm Ahmed Azab :smiley: [Linkedin][linkedin] 👋

-## I'm a AI / ML Engineer also a data scientist
+## I'm a Data Engineer | Data scientist | MSc Student at Faculty of Engineering

 - 🔭 I am an ITIain